Students who are new to UCI can enroll in courses, get advising or meet other new students and mentors via a range of DUE programs

-The Transfer Student Center is committed to providing transfer students with tools and resources that support their academic and social success and help them successfully complete their college degree.
+The Transfer Student Hub is committed to providing transfer students with tools and resources that support their academic and social success and help them successfully complete their college degree.
 TSC organizes programs and services that support transfers in their transition to and through UCI and connects students to the campus community.

 Students who enter UCI without a declared major get their freshman advising in the Undergraduate/Undeclared (U/U) Advising Program in the Division of Undergraduate Education.
 A course focusing on transition to UCI, choosing a major, and campus resources and opportunities is an important part of the program.